zverok/zverok.github.io/advent2023/day07.md

 * A lot of new things [have happened](https://github.com/ruby/ruby/commits/master/NEWS.md) in `NEWS.md` since I initiated the changelog, so I'll need to add more entries into my files— but not today.<br/>
   ![](/img/advent2023/image14.png)

 So...
-Here we go at `WeekKeyMap` docs:
+Here we go at `WeakKeyMap` docs:

 ![](/img/advent2023/image15.png)